HaryinsBerry/ICE-/README.md

 - 👀 I’m interested in web development
 - 🌱 I’m currently learning web design
 - 💞️ I’m looking to collaborate on full stack developer
-- 📫 How to reach me @ice124 Instagram
+- 📫 How to reach me @ice_snow_icy124 Instagram
 - 😄 Pronouns: he
-- ⚡ Fun fact: most handsome
+- ⚡ Fun fact: jovial focused and determined

 <!---
 HaryinsBerry/HaryinsBerry is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.